 Imagery for Fashion Virtual Try-On

-Updated 2 weeks ago by Merch Transformation Change Management
+Updated 2 months ago by Merch Transformation Change Management

 As of September 18, 2024, U.S. suppliers are automatically redirected from Item 360 to Supplier One for item and inventory workflows.
 Suppliers who also sell in Canada and category advisors will continue using Item 360.